|P2P Exchange||Key Features|

 I’m glad you asked!

-I have researched and used 7 P2P exchanges, which I consider is the best in 2021.
+I have researched and used 7 P2P exchanges, which I consider to be the best in 2023.
 I have included fees, user experience, and ease of trade as part of the evaluation.

 Sounds good?
 Let’s dig straight into it …